How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 The goal is a scalable architecture that a second engineer can inherit, not one only the original developer can explain.

-Step 5: Build in Sprints: Working Software Every Two Weeks
+Step 5: Build in Sprints

 Step 6: Launch to a Controlled User Group

-Don't launch publicly first.
+Do not launch publicly first.
 Launch to 20–50 users who match your target profile.
 Measure what they do, not what they say.
 Usage data — activation rates, return visits, feature usage, drop-off points — tells you more in one week than 100 interviews.

 Step 7: Measure, Learn, and Decide